 It’s no secret that remote jobs are becoming an increasingly normal part of the knowledge work landscape.
-In 2016, 43% of employed Americans said they spent at least some time working remotely according to a Gallup poll reported in the New York Times.
+In 2018, 68% of workers around the world worked remotely at least once a month, according to Owl Labs State of Remote Work.

 By now, what’s interesting about the remote work phenomenon is not that more people are doing it— it’s that more people are doing it better.
 In the same poll, full-time remote workers reported feeling equally as engaged with their teams as their full-time in-office counterparts.
 In fact, those who spent 60% to 80% of their time away from the office actually had the highest rates of engagement.

 Remote jobs aren’t just becoming easier to source, they are actually being developed from the ground-up by companies who are purposefully building a remote-friendly work culture (and looking for the right candidates to thrive in it).

 Hear from real live remote workers at some of the world’s top distributed companies, including Buffer, Shopify, Atlassian, HelpScout, Zapier, and of course, our team at Trello, about how to find (and land) great remote jobs.